scrollmapper/bible_databases_deuterocanonical/sources/en/1-maccabees/1-maccabees.md

 **[9:53]** Besides, he took the chief men’s sons in the country for hostages, and put them into the tower at Jerusalem to be kept.

-**[9:54]** Moreover in the hundred fifty and third year, in the second month, Alcimus commanded that the wall of the inner court of the sanctuary should be pulled down; he pulled down also the works of the prophets
+**[9:54]** Moreover in the hundred fifty and third year, in the second month, Alcimus commanded that the wall of the inner court of the sanctuary should be pulled down; he pulled down also the works of the prophets.

 **[9:55]** And as he began to pull down, even at that time was Alcimus plagued, and his enterprizes hindered: for his mouth was stopped, and he was taken with a palsy, so that he could no more speak any thing, nor give order concerning his house.